 While the focus of this article is on takehome duty decisions, filing data is also relevant.
-KCIC Consulting reports that take-home filings in 2021 were slightly higher than 2020 - as a percentage of all asbestos case filings - but still lower than the last several years, coming in at 2.2 percent, compared with 2.1 percent in 2020, 2.6 percent in 2019, 3.4 percent in 2018, 4.0 percent in 2017, and 4.8 percent in 2016.
-Of note, however, the percentage of combination claims (primary and secondary claims in a single suit) is the highest it has been in five years at 27.8 percent.
+KCIC Consulting reports that take-home filings in 2022 were higher than 2021 - as a percentage of all asbestos case filings - and above prepandemic statistics coming in at 3.6 percent, compared with 2.1 percent in 2021, 2.1 percent in 2020, 2.6 percent in 2019, and 3.4 percent in 2018.
+Also of note, the female plaintiff secondary claims is up 8 percent from 2021 reaching 20 percent and the percentage of combination claims (primary and secondary claims in a single suit) for all plaintiffs reached a high of 33.5 percent.